MichaelCurrin/coding-blog/_posts/2020-10-29-resources.md

 Limiting yourself to a well-defined or well-known problem can let you focus more on the logic and writing code than on figuring out the real-world behavior.
 But of course if you like an application that you make, you can take it further to make it public and production-ready.

+Write down a couple of ideas from the app.
+Make some notes in Trello or a notebook so when you are itching to build something, you have a list ideas to draw on.

 For a focus on more real-world applications, see [Most common applications to build with Ruby](https://clutch.co/app-developers/resources/most-common-applications-ruby).
 If you build with JavaScript or Python, you'll find these are common projects to build too.

 - Web application